Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 Alternate Romania Itinerary 7 Days

-In our Romania One Week Itinerary, we include two full days in the bustling capital, Bucharest.
-For many travelers, however, Transylvania is the big draw of the country – and the part they most want to explore.
+In our Romania One Week Itinerary, we include two full days in the bustling Bucharest.
+For some travelers, however, Transylvania is the area they most want to explore.

-Travelers just interested in spending time in the mountainous region can plan a complete Transylvania Romania Vacation.
-To create a One Week Transylvania trip plan, we recommend spending 4 days in Brasov and 3 days in Sibiu.
+Those just interested in spending time in the mountainous region can plan a complete Transylvania Romania Vacation.
+To create a One Week Transylvania Trip, we recommend spending 4 days in Brasov and 3 days in Sibiu.

 Romania Itinerary 10 Days

-With an extra day in each city, we recommend either taking day trips to see more of the region or discovering some of the unique neighborhoods.
-In Bucharest, spend the extra day at the Botanical Gardens in the Cotroceni District.
-With another day in Brasov, spend time in nature hiking on the mountain trails.
-In Sibiu, take a day trip to Sighisoara.
+With the additional days, we recommend either taking day trips to see more of the region or discovering some of the unique neighborhoods.
+In Bucharest, spend the day at the Botanical Gardens in the Cotroceni District.
+With another day in Brasov, spend time in nature hiking mountain trails.
+In Sibiu, take a Day Trip to Sighisoara.

 Romania Itinerary 2 Weeks

-Visitors with 2 weeks in Romania have enough time to add one more destination to their trip plan.
-For the best Romania 2 Week Itinerary, we recommend using our above outline for a 10 Day Romania Itinerary and then traveling to the vibrant university city of Cluj-Napoca for a 4 day stay.
+Visitors with 2 weeks in Romania can add one more destination to their trip.
+For the best Romania 2 Week Itinerary, we recommend using our above 10 day plan and then traveling to the vibrant university city of Cluj-Napoca for a 4 day stay.

 In Cluj-Napoca, see the sights (like the Gothic St. Michael’s Church, Piata Unirii and Banffy Palace) and then set off on day trips to the surrounding region.
-See the small villages on an Apuseni Mountains tour or book an overnight excursion to Maramures for a look at local life.
+See the small villages on an Apuseni Mountains Tour or book an overnight excursion to Maramures for a real look at local life.

 Bulgaria and Romania Itinerary

-Travelers who want to visit two countries in one trip can easily create a 2 Weeks Romania and Bulgaria itinerary.
-Sofia, Plovdiv and Veliko Tarnovo are three fantastic destinations in Bulgaria.
+Travelers to Europe who want to visit two countries in one trip can create a 2 Weeks Romania and Bulgaria Itinerary.
+Sofia, Plovdiv and Veliko Tarnovo are three fantastic destinations in Bulgaria that can be added to your Romania Vacation.

 Romania, Bulgaria, Serbia Itinerary

 Visitors with 2 weeks – or those who only want to see big cities – can create a Serbia, Romania, Bulgaria Itinerary.
-Start in Serbia to visit Belgrade and Nis, then go to Bulgaria to see Sofia.
-From there, travel north to Romania and use our outlined One Week in Romania Itinerary to plan your trip!
+For the first week, start in Serbia to visit Belgrade and Nis, then go to Bulgaria to see Sofia.
+Next, travel north and pick up our One Week in Romania Itinerary from Bucharest!

 Travel Tips for Planning a Romania Trip